Computer graphic studios, render farms, render software developers

 - Can run only Linux, CPU resources in SONM are very limited, so we consider only Linux/GPU renderers.
 Traditional rendering uses CPU/Windows, it is standard de-facto for the last decades.
 Professional studios rare use GPU rendering, as the scenes are quite big and don't fit GPU memory (3-12 GB for common GPUs).
 Still, GPU and Linux rendering is evolving technology, it is reaching its maturity nowadays, some top-notch software developers provide Linux/GPU engines: Octane, V-Ray, RedShift.
 RedShift announced its ability to manage GPU memory efficiently, so that scene size can break memory limits.
 Besides it competes well with the most popular and professional renderer - Octane.
 So RedShift is the primary rendering engine we target to at the moment.
 But things can change later.

 - Render jobs need big amount of data to be downloaded to remote PCs to perform rendering.
 The expected size of professional scene is about 30 GB, or even 100 GB.
 SONM's resources are distributed across the world, their Internet connections can be poor, so it could make quite long time to download scene data and perform rendering.
 Still Internet connection speeds of some dedicated SONM partners are comparable to local network, reaching 10 Gbit/s.
 Besides, scene data are exactly the same for all PCs involved in rendering, so peer-to-peer content delivery technologies can solve the case.
-SONM will implement a BitTorrent-protocol based filesystem that can effectively distribute the files, prioritising the transfers to start the jobs immediately (not implemented in MVP).
+SONM will implement a BitTorrent-protocol based filesystem that can effectively distribute the files, prioritising the transfers to start the jobs immediately.
 SONM nodes will exchange data with each other, increasing overall load speed.
 The more SONM nodes are involved in rendering, the more total transfer speed can be achieved, as SONM will automatically balance data exchanges to minimise download latencies.

 - Install Deadline render farm manager on your own server, including MongoDB server and Samba